connect@weareguru.com

 We surveyed 2,200+ consumers to find out what actually stops them from supporting local businesses.
 Turns out, 30% cite limited product variety as their primary barrier, and 27% cite limited availability.

 Translation?
-People want to shop local.
+People want to support local.
 They just can't find what they need when they need it.

 This isn't a story about consumer values or holiday marketing campaigns.
 It's about infrastructure—and the brands that are quietly solving this problem are winning customers away from national chains without anyone noticing.